Tetrix/Finnish-NER-API/README.md

 To evaluate a document run: `python process_request.py --input input_document.txt --output output_document.txt`

-The format of the input file should be as following:
+The format of the input file is described in the 'process_request.py' script.
-Note: leave two empty rows at the end of the file

-`
-Kun

-Turun

-akatemian

-ensimmäinen

-fysiikan

-ja

-kasvitieteen

-professori

-Georgius

-Alanus

-siirtyi

-teologiseen

-tiedekuntaan

-Kolmen

-ehdokkaan

-joukosta

-pätevimmäksi

-katsottiin

-Thauvonius
-`